MRehanK209/language-Specific-dimensions/README.md

 1. **Dimension Identification Works**: Our Figure 3, 4, 5, and Table 1 results closely match the paper's findings, confirming that language-specific dimensions can be identified and show consistent properties across languages.

-2. **Intervention Effectiveness Issue**: Table 2 results show significantly lower ACC values (5-45%) compared to paper (90-99%).
+2. **Intervention Effectiveness Issue**: Table 2 results show significantly lower ACC values compared to paper (90-99%).
+Llama-2-7B achieved higher ACC (10-60%) than Llama-2-13B and Llama3.1-8B (5-45%), but all remain substantially below paper's reported values.
 However, BLEU scores on successful samples are comparable or higher, indicating that when intervention works, translation quality is good.

 ### Discrepancies and Potential Causes